DivyLathiya/Video-chat-with-WebRTC/README.md

 ## About the Author

-This Video Chat web application is developed by [Divy Lathiya](https://github.com/DivyLathiya).
+This Video Chat web application is developed by [Divy Lathiya](https://github.com/DivyLathiya) and [Jash Ambaliya](https://github.com/aj0070).

 Thank you for checking out this project!
 If you find it helpful, don't forget to give it a star and share it with others.